 the difference of groups for which we are taking the difference of.
 The

-syntax for this case uses a diffs
+syntax for this case uses a diffs function in the

 formula: